pitosalas/cleancont/output/2007-12-19-what-the-world-has-come-to.md

 ---
 title: "What the world has come to"
-subtitle: "Andrew Sullivan of The Atlantic with a [interesting article about torture.](http://andrewsullivan.th..."
+subtitle: "Andrew Sullivan of The Atlantic with a interesting article about torture."
 category: "298"
 tags: []
 date: "2007-12-19"